 Pilots will take turns sleeping and can even sleep in the cockpit.

 Pilots can also leave the cockpit and go to a more comfortable resting cabin area where they can get some quality shuteye with a bed, nice bedding, lighting control, and perhaps even temperature control.

 Related: What Do Pilots Do On Long Flights?

-Can Pilots Leave the Cockpit During a Flight?
+Pilots Are Allowed to Leave the Cockpit During a Flight

 Pilots can leave the cockpit during a flight to go to the bathroom, check on things in the passengers cabins, to sleep, and even to stretch their legs.

 Regulations state that there must always be at least one pilot in the cockpit at any one time, though.